Updated September 14, 2020

 Taking its cues from the Japanese manga and film series Lone Wolf and Cub, it also introduced “The Child” – a 50-year-old infant and member of Jedi Master’s Yoda race, with a strong connection to the Force.
 Viewers gravitated to The Child so quickly, it caught the usually nimble Disney off guard – there was no “Child” merchandise at launch and the company is still trying to convince people the character is not “Baby Yoda.”
 But the way the character drove internet conversation proved the series was working and, luckily, a second season was already in production before the first episode streamed on Disney+’s launch day.

-And with word that an animated Star Wars fan favorite character will make her live-action debut in the second season, this seemed like the best time to round up everything we know about The Mandalorian’s second year.
+And with the second season trailer finally online, this seemed like the best time to round up everything we know about The Mandalorian’s second year.
 Here’s the intel.

 We also think it is safe to say Fennec Shand (Ming-Na Wen) will return as well.
 The shot featuring someone standing over her body was never resolved and it feels like as much as a setup for a second season story as the Darksaber cutting through Gideon’s TIE Fighter.